-In a previous article on easing into agile project management, “agile” was explained first and primarily as a project management philosophy centered on specific values and principles.
-Think of agile broadly as a guiding orientation for how we approach project work.
+According to Joseph Griffin, associate teaching professor for the Master’s in Project Management program at Northeastern, “Agile is primarily a project management philosophy centered on specific values and principles.
+Think of Agile broadly as a guiding orientation for how we approach project work.”

 A guide to what you need to know, from today’s in-demand skills to the industry’s growing job opportunities.

 In many ways, this mirrors aspects of traditional project management.
-One of the key differences, however, is how one creates “shippable” portions of the project along the way rather than everything at the very end.
-So instead of waiting 12 months to deliver a final software solution to a customer using a more traditional approach, one may deliver six smaller versions of the software solution that continue to build on the previous release, allowing the customer earlier access to the software and the chance to iterate and adapt along the way.
+One of the key differences, however, is how one creates “shippable” portions of the project along the way rather than delivering everything at the very end.
+Doing so allows the client to realize the value of the project throughout the process rather than waiting until the project is closed to see results.

-It’s important to remember that the “what will make a project successful” isn’t merely choosing the right methodology, but executing that methodology in a mature and skillful manner.
-It requires not simply knowing the steps of a methodology, but understanding how to communicate effectively, lead a team, apply critical thinking and problem solving skills, and be adaptable to the organizational dynamics and complexities around you.
+It’s important to remember that the key to a successful project isn’t just about choosing the right methodology, but executing that methodology in a skillful manner.
+Doing so requires an expert understanding of the methodology you ultimately decide to employ in conjunction with other critical project management skills.
+To be successful in their roles, project managers also need to know how to communicate effectively, lead a team, apply critical thinking and problem-solving skills, and be adaptable to the organizational dynamics and complexities around you.

-You will certainly learn about agile methodologies in our Graduate Certificate in Agile Project Management program or our degree concentrations in agile in our Master of Science in Project Management.
-But, more importantly, you will learn how to execute the projects in a skillful and mature manner from experienced professionals who have dedicated years to refining their own skills in the real world.
+Griffin explains that students learn about Agile methodologies in Northeastern’s Graduate Certificate in Agile Project Management program and the Agile concentration within the Master of Science in Project Management program.
+More importantly, students learn how to execute the projects in a skillful and mature manner from experienced professionals who have dedicated years to refining their own skills in the real world.